classBabacar/Connect4/README.md

 Currently the AI look 5 moves ahead if you feel like its too easy set lookForward = 6 but keep in mind this will take longer as you increase.

 # Features Added
-- Rematch option
+- Rematch Option
 - Playing against AI

-# Bug Fixes
+# Bugs
+Bug Fix: May 13, 2019
-- AI scared to lose?
-Once the AI figures out it's about to lose it didn't want to play a move so I had to "force" it to hold the L.
+- **AI scared to lose?** Once the AI figures out it's about to lose it doesn't want to play anymore so I had to **force** it to hold the L.

 # Running Code using Makefile